-Personalised Tuition - 121 (EEF Impact+5)
+Personalised Tuition - 121 (EEF Impact+5) Our personalised tuition budget for disadvantaged students is £1,000 p.a.

 Where required our disadvantaged students receive individual/ small group specialised tuition.
 This is offered in a number of subject areas as required - Following positive impact from the PEP process we will look to use Tutor Doctor to support the most needy cases. .

 Budget: Our personalised tuition budget for disadvantaged students is £500 p.a.

-Basic Needs (EEF Impact 0)
+Basic Needs (EEF Impact 0) £5000